AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-journey-optimizer/index.md

 # Adobe Journey Optimizer

-The [Adobe Journey Optimizer](https://business.adobe.com/products/journey-optimizer/adobe-journey-optimizer.html) extension for Adobe Experience Platform Mobile SDKs powers push and in-app notifications for your mobile apps.
-This extension helps you collects user push tokens and manages interaction measurement with Adobe Experience Platform services.
+The [Adobe Journey Optimizer](https://business.adobe.com/products/journey-optimizer/adobe-journey-optimizer.html) extension for Adobe Experience Platform Mobile SDKs powers push notifications and in-app messages for your mobile apps.
+This extension also helps you to collect user push tokens and manages interaction measurement with Adobe Experience Platform services.

-The following documentation details how to use the extension and required configurations to get started with push and in-app notifications for Adobe Journey Optimizer for Adobe Experience Platform services, app stores, and your apps.
+The following documentation details how to use the extension and required configurations to get started with Adobe Journey Optimizer for Adobe Experience Platform services, app stores, and your apps.

 ## Before starting